 FoodAPS National Household Food Acquisition and Purchase Survey

 USDA's National Household Food Acquisition and Purchase Survey (FoodAPS) is the first nationally representative survey of U.S. households to collect unique and comprehensive data about household food purchases and acquisitions.
 Detailed information was collected about foods purchased or otherwise acquired for consumption at home and away from home, including foods acquired through food and nutrition assistance programs.
 The survey includes nationally representative data from 4,826 households, including Supplemental Nutrition Assistance Program (SNAP) households, low-income households not participating in SNAP, and higher income households.
-For a more detailed description of the survey, see Background.
+See the Background webpage for a more detailed description of the survey.

 Public-use FoodAPS data are available for download in three file formats: SAS, STATA, and CSV.
 If the public-use files are not sufficient for the researchers' needs, see the Data Access page for instructions about how to gain access to restricted-use data.